Ru-tek/Fight-Styles/README.md

 # Fight-Styles
 Fighting styles of UFC fighters
-# This reposirory will detail the fight style of active UFC fighters
+# This reposirory will detail the fighting styles of UFC fighters